 As much as avoiding xeno-estrogens is good, here you can turn to the natural world and get help from phyto-estrogens.
 Flax seeds are known for both being phyto-estrogenic and also helping to pull bad estrogens from the body.
 Soy is famous for its estrogenic effects.
 This is best eaten fermented as was traditionally done in Asia, rather than in overly processed forms common in the West.

 Herbs like hops, black cohosh, damiana, shatavari and many others also contain phyto-estrogens.
 Others may not have them but can exhibit some estrogenic effects, like dong quai.

 Other important supplements, or foods to eat, are those that help with methylation, as this is part of the process of removing bad estrogens from the body.
-B12, methyl-folate, the amino acid methionine, MSM and others all help with this.
-Compounds in cruciferous vegetables like broccoli, DIM and I3C, also help with this.
+B12, methyl-folate, the amino acid methionine, MSM, and others all help with this.
+Compounds in cruciferous vegetables like broccoli, DIM, and I3C, can also help with this.